Propagation of minimality in the supercooled Stefan problem: Introduction

 \subsection{Probabilistic reformulation}

 Following \cite{delarue2019global}, we consider the probabilistic reformulation of the supercooled Stefan problem \eqref{eq:SCSP}, given by the following McKean--Vlasov equation

-where the initial condition $X_{0-}$ is supported in $[0,\infty)$, and $B$ is an independent Brownian motion.
+where the initial condition $X_{0-}$ is supported in $[0,\infty)$, and $B$ is an independent Brownian motion started at 0.
 (The assumption about the support of $X_{0-}$ is not needed, but natural for the applications we have in mind).
-A solution to this equation is a triple $(X,\tau,\L)$, where $\L: [0, \infty) \to [0,1]$ is a deterministic, non-decreasing c\`adl\`ag function such that \eqref{eq:mckeanproblem} holds for any Brownian motion $B$, and $X$ and $\tau$ are the resulting process and stopping time, respectively.
+A solution to this equation is a triple $(X,\tau,\L)$, where $\L: [0, \infty) \to [0,\alpha]$ is a deterministic, (not necessarily strictly-) increasing c\`adl\`ag function such that \eqref{eq:mckeanproblem} holds for any Brownian motion $B$, and $X$ and $\tau$ are the resulting process and stopping time, respectively.

 We heuristically motivate the connection between \eqref{eq:SCSP} and \eqref{eq:mckeanproblem} by means of a formal calculation.
 Suppose that $(X,\tau, \L)$ solves \eqref{eq:mckeanproblem} for some continuously differentiable loss function $\Lambda$, let $\varphi \in C^2$ be a test function with $\varphi(0)=0$ and let $X_{0-}$ admit the density $f$.
 Applying It\^{o}'s formula and taking expectations yields